natalie-kate/date-night/TESTING.md

     ![Initial contact javascript test](assets/readme-assets/validations/contactjs-validation-initial.png)

     Added in the missing semi-colon.
-The undefined variables I left as one was $ for jquery and the other is emailjs so neither need defined.
+The undefined variables I left, as one was $ for jquery and the other is emailjs so neither need defined.

     - decision.js